 Jane Osborne founded and served as Executive Director of the Saturday Environmental Academy, a Washington DC based environmental education program for inner city 7th and 8th graders, from 2006 through 2014.
 Prior to that she worked as a personal and executive coach and organization development consultant and served for 20 years in the US Public Health Service working in various agencies within the US Department of Health and Human Services.
 She has a B.A. in Sociology from the University of Massachusetts, Amherst; and a Master’s in Administrative Science from John Hopkins University.
-Jane also serves on the Island Heritage Trust (IHT) Board of Trustees and is a member of the CSD13 (Deer Isle/Stonington) School Board.
+Jane also is chair of the CSD13 (Deer Isle/Stonington) School Board.
 Additionally, she is a college coach and coordinates Job Shadow Day for the Deer Isle-Stonington High School and helps with environmental education programs at IHT.
 Starting in 2010, Jane and her husband, Woodley, moved full time to Deer Isle from Washington, D.C.

 Cecily Pingree is a documentary filmmaker and restaurateur.
 In 2009, Cecily co-founded Pull-Start Pictures with her brother-in-law, Jason Mann.
 Pull-Start pictures has worked on projects for The New York Times, National Geographic, and The Gates Foundation.
 Her solo work covers such varied topics as fishing and worm harvesting on the Maine coast, public health in east Africa, and media consolidation across the US.
 Her work has been supported and recognized by the Sundance Institute, Chicken & Egg Pictures, LEF Foundation, IFP, Maine Arts Commission, and the Maine Community Foundation.
 She was a fellow at the Sundance Institute Creative Producing Lab and was the recipient of the Maine Arts Commission’s Media and Performing Arts Fellowship.
 Prior to starting Pull-Start Pictures, Cecily worked for Big Mouth Films in NYC and for Outward Bound as a sea captain.
 She currently lives on an island off the coast of Maine.
 In 2012 she also built out a 100 year old island dance hall and turned it into an active community space and restaurant called Calderwood hall (calderwoodhall.com) with three old friends.